| |

 hand cupping dough.

-2. Add the shaped dough into the floured basket.
-If the dough spreads out in the basket, you can stitch it together by grabbing a little bit from the top left and a little from the top right and bringing them together to meet in the middle.
+• If the dough spreads out in the basket, you can stitch it together by grabbing a little bit from the top left and a little from the top right and bringing them together to meet in the middle.
 Repeat all down the length of the dough.

 chocolate sourdough in banneton.